Target pest: Eriosoma lanigerum (Hemiptera: Aphididae), woolly apple aphid

 Agent introduced: Aphelinus mali (Hymenoptera: Aphelinidae)

-Release details: Cameron et al. (1989) - initial releases failed with the exception of 3 males and 2 females; it was from these individuals the subsequent release programme was developed.
-1921-22 3,000 were released at Nelson.
-In 1922-23 30,000 were released throughout the country.
-In 1923-24 90,000 were released.
+Cameron et al. (1989) - initial releases failed with the exception of three males and two females; it was from these individuals the subsequent release and distribution programme was developed.
+The initial release programme concentrated on the Nelson, South Island district and 3,000 were released there in the 1921-22 season.
+In 1922-23, 30,000 were released throughout the country.
+In 1923-24, 90,000 were released.

-Establishment: Camerson et al. (1989) - widespread throughout New Zealand by 1925.
+Camerson et al. (1989) - by October 1922 E. lanigerum was established in the Nelson (South Island) and Hawke's Bay (North Island) regions, and was widespread throughout New Zealand by 1925.

-Cameron PJ, Hill RL, Bain J and Thomas WP (1989).
+Cameron PJ, Hill RL, Bain J, Thomas WP (1989).
 A Review of Biological Control of Invertebrate Pests and Weeds in New Zealand 1874-1987.
 Technical Communication No 10.
 CAB International Institute of Biological Control.
 DSIR Entomology Division.
 424p.

 Rogers DJ, Lo PL and Walker JTS (2015).
 Vulnerability of pest management in New Zealand apples: pesticide toxicity to Aphelinus mali (Hymenoptera: Encyrtidae) New Zealand Plant Protection 68: 299-305

 Tillyard RJ (1923).
 History of the introduction of beneficial insects into New Zealand.
 Proceedings of the Pan-Pacific Science Congress, Australia, 383-390.